StaPH-B/docker-builds/mykrobe/0.12.1-genotyphi-2.0/README.md

 ## Included Mykrobe databases (AKA panels)

-The docker image for Mykrobe was built on YYYY-MM-DD, and thus contains the most recent database that was available at the time.
+The docker image for Mykrobe was built on 2023-04-17, and thus contains the most recent database that was available at the time.

 ```bash
 ### OUTPUT FROM mykrobe panels describe run on 2023-03-30: ###